Are you interested in becoming a Coordinator to run a step Challenge or promote 10,000 Steps in your organisation?

 Once you have registered as a Coordinator and created the Tournament you will have access to your organisations own private Tournament Leaderboard.
 On the leaderboard teams can be created and progress viewed.

 We recommend sorting team lists before entering them into the website.
 Then once sorted, you can add the teams to your Tournament.
 To do this, participants must to register with www.10000steps.org.au before they can add them to the teams.
 Once they have been added to the team and your Tournament has started, steps logged in their account will automatically contribute to their team total.

 What about Cost?

 The use of the 10,000 Steps website is free as our program is not for profit and funded by Queensland Health.
 The only cost involved is the purchase of pedometers and prizes if your organisation chooses.

 It is up to each organisation to arrange their own activity trackers and we encourage participants to use any devices that they already have.
 Information on different models of pedometers are available here.
 Through our supplier Health Management Group, Coordinators ordering over 10 are eligible for discounted prices.
 Please note, we do not supply free pedometers and it is at the discretion of the Organisations if they provide free or discounted trackers or require participants to find their own way to track steps.

 We provide established, evidence-based resources available for you to use including comprehensive guides, spreadsheets and email templates.
 Download our Preparing for a Tournament Information Sheet below to help you to get started.

-If you would like to organise a Tournament or promote 10,000 Steps in your organisation, register as a Coordinator.
+If you would like to organise a Tournament or promote 10,000 Steps in your organisation, sign up below.

 We are here to support you.